GoAble

 Questionnaire

-We surveyed our network, collecting 50+ responses to discover exactly what users prioritize when looking for/using washrooms in public.
+We conducted an online survey, collecting 50+ responses to discover exactly what users prioritize when looking for/using washrooms in public.

-The responses included users with relevant medical conditions, mobility challenges, as well as baseline users.
+Responses included users with relevant medical conditions, mobility challenges as well as baseline users.

 80%